shaloo/docs.arcana/docs/howto/wallet_ui.md

 <img src="/img/an_wallet_nopending.png" alt="No pending request" width="200" />>

 <details markdown><summary markdown>Notification Example</summary><p><h4>Pending Personal Sign</h4>
   Once the user is logged in using one of the available operations, the application can request the user to sign a personal signature request and authorize blockchain connectivity for the user before issuing any other blockchain transaction.
-Such pending user requests are highlighted when the wallet is minimized so that user is notified of a pending request.
+Such pending user requests are highlighted when the wallet is minimized so that the user is notified of a pending request.

   ![dApp wallet integration example](/img/an_wallet_min_demo_app.png)